The insider advice on this page is from Wendy’s Trusted Travel Expert for Bali: Diane Embree of Michael’s Travel Centre/Bali Barong Tours.

 April, May, mid-September, and the rainy-season months of October, November, and early December are other good options: They’re much quieter, and when it does rain, showers are usually limited to a few hours in the afternoon and overnight.

 Weatherwise, mid-December through March.
-Crowdwise, July and August.
+Crowdwise, July, August, and early September.

 Expecting idyllic white-sand beaches.
 Bali’s beaches are mostly too rough for swimming (but good for surfing), and the quieter ones have little or no sand.
 I listen carefully to what every client is looking for in a beach—and tell them if they’re better off in the Caribbean.